Cebu North Road: Danao to San Remigio

 At the vicinity of the D.T.
 Durano Memorial Integrated School past the Danao city proper, the route transitions from N8 to N810.
 The road then passes through the towns of Carmen, Catmon, Sogod (where it veers away from the western coast to cut through the mountains of Cebu), Borbon, and Tabogon before entering the city Bogo.
 In Bogo, the road turns west towards San Remigio.
 At a junction with the Antonio y De Pio Highway (N820) in San Remigio proper, the roads turns north, initially following the northeastern coast of Cebu.
 It terminates at the Port of Hagnaya, which has ferries linking Cebu island with Santa Fe in Bantayan Island and Cawayan in Masbate.

 History

 The entire road historically forms part of Cebu Island's Highway 1 or Route 1 during the 20th century.

 The road's eastern section in Cebu City was historically known as Calle Enrile (in honor of Governor-General Pasqual Enrile y Alcedo) and later Calle de los Martires (for being the site where Katipuneros and civilians were ordered killed after the Battle of Tres de Abril in 1898).
 On March 23, 1964, it was renamed to M.J.
-Cuenco Avenue after Cebuano politician Mariano Jesús Cuenco, by virtue of City Ordinance No. 462.
+Cuenco Avenue after Cebu native and former Senate President Mariano Jesús Cuenco, by virtue of City Ordinance No. 462.